Central Portugal: Hard Times in a Beautiful Place

-Quinta das Lagrimas is a hushed place with lots of very long hallways, and a late dinner there gave me a chance to get to know the hotel Manager, Antonio Machado Matos, and to get a feel for what things are like in modern Portugal.
+Quinta das Lagrimas is a hushed place with lots of very long hallways, and a late dinner there gave me a chance to get to know the hotel Manager, Antonio Machado Matos and to get a feel for what things are like in modern Portugal.

-The legacy that brings pain however, is a minimum wage of only 500 euros a month, and that means few people you meet make enough for more than a meager life, and many dreams have long been forgotten.
+The legacy that brings pain, however, is a minimum wage of only 600 euros a month, and that means few people you meet make enough for more than a meager life, and many dreams have long been forgotten.

-Portugal has endured three tough years of austerity, and “sadness doesn’t pay debts,” a young guide named Ana told us.
+Portugal has endured many tough years of austerity, and “sadness doesn’t pay debts,” a young guide named Ana told us.
 “For you it’s cheap but for us it’s difficult,” she said as we ate at a restaurant she said she could never afford to set foot in herself.

 The result of this seemingly endless austerity is that young people like Ana wait and delay having children.
 Portugal’s low birthrate means you just don’t see babies, strollers or that many young families even in a vibrant city like Coimbra.

-But for visitors from the US or even Europe, Portugal is a tremendous buy…hotels are way, way less than in neighboring countries and even luxury isn’t expensive here.
+But for visitors from the US or even Europe, Portugal is still a tremendous buy…hotels are way, way less than in neighboring countries and even luxury isn’t expensive here.

 The university in Coimbra is among the oldest in Europe, it was founded in Lisbon in 1290 and moved to the Royal Palace of Coimbra in 1537.

-At the bottom are ancient statues and the remains of a pretorium built by Roman conquerers, then as you go up a floor the displays are paintings and sculpture from ancient Christianity, and then Romanesque religious paintings and sculpture.
+At the bottom are ancient statues and the remains of a pretorium built by Roman conquerors, then as you go up a floor the displays are paintings and sculpture from ancient Christianity, and then Romanesque religious paintings and sculpture.

-One particularly dramatic piece of art is a life-sized set of sculpted figures of Jesus and his disciples at the last Supper.
+One particularly dramatic piece of art is a life-sized set of sculpted figures of Jesus and his disciples at the Last Supper.
 They were painstakingly restored after being destroyed, with nearly all body parts intact.